anqua/at-a/index.md

 - *Nov 2025* - participated in the <a href="https://diaspora-stiintifica.ro/" target="_blank" rel="noopener">SMART Diaspora</a> conference in Romania, a conference organized by the Romanian Ministry of Education and Research as part of a workshop/panel called <a href="https://www.linkedin.com/feed/update/urn:li:activity:7396896105701085184/" target="_blank" rel="noopener"> The impact of design and the visual arts in contemporary society</a>

-- *Nov 2025* - participated in the SMART Diaspora conference as part of a workshop/panel called <a href="https://www.linkedin.com/feed/update/urn:li:activity:7396896105701085184/" target="_blank" rel="noopener">The impact of design and the visual arts in contemporary society</a>

 - *Nov 2025*: Stella Huang, recent master graduate of Creative Media from CityU joins @A as a Research Assistant.
 Stella will work on two projects investigating video-based social media content: one on Urban to Rural migration, and the second on (techno-)feminism.
 Welcome Stella!

 - *Oct 2025* - tocco.earth, one of the main platforms on bio-materials, featured our work: <a href="https://tocco.earth/article/ai-pushes-material-choice-upstream-from-geometry-to-lca" target="_blank" rel="noopener">AI Pushes Material Choice Upstream, From Geometry to LCA</a>